Saturday, December 27, 2008

 Needs "more emphasis on global aspect of TB, relation to HIV, MDR/XDR-TB."
 A woman in the 18 - 24 group.

 "You need to focus a lot more on global TB."
+A man, in the 18-24 group.

 Indeed, the last two respondents hit on the major area where the film needs work -- and Dave and I are aggressively moving on that.